blocknative/web3-onboard/README.md

 ### Select Wallet

+To get a user to select a wallet to use with your dapp call the `selectWallet` function:

 ```javascript
 const walletSelected = await onboard.selectWallet()
 // resolves with true if user selected a wallet and provider is good to go
 // resolves with false if user exited from select wallet modal
 ```

+This function will show a modal that displays buttons for all of the wallets that you initialized onboard with.
+It will guide the user through the process of connecting to the wallet that they select.
+Once the process is successful the function will resolve with `true`.
+This means that the `provider` subscription will have been called with the provider of the selected wallet and you can go ahead and instantiate contracts.

 ### Prepare Wallet

+Once a wallet is selected, you will want to make sure that the user's wallet is prepared and ready to transact by calling the `prepareWallet` function:

 ```javascript
 const readyToTransact = await onboard.prepareWallet()
 // resolves with true if user is ready to transact
 // resolves with false if user exited before completing all prepare wallet modules
 ```

+This function will run through the onboarding modules sequentially, making sure the user has passed the condition contained in each module and eventually resolves with `true` if the user completed the sequence.
+This means that the user is ready to transact.
+This function is useful to call before every transaction to make sure that nothing has changed since the last time it was called.